adamhsparks/AWD_ShB_Interaction/munge/README.md

 only has the first observation for each hill filled.

 *03-preprocess_data.R* - this R script merges the 2015 and 2016 data and
-reformats the columns into factors where appropriate
+reformats the columns into factors where appropriate.
+This is the script that calculates AUDPS.

 *04_visualise_data.R* - this R script generates graphs of the raw data and boxplots of the AUDPS data and puts them in the "graphs" folder.